 This product may infrequently cause high potassium levels (hyperkalemia).
 This can lead to serious (rarely fatal) heart rhythm problems.
 Tell your doctor immediately if you develop any symptoms of high potassium levels, including muscle weakness, slow/irregular heartbeat, numb/tingling skin.

-Tell your doctor immediately if any of these unlikely but serious side effects occur: joint pain, breast enlargement in men (gynecomastia).
+Tell your doctor immediately if any of these unlikely but serious side effects occur: joint pain, breast pain, breast enlargement in men (gynecomastia).

 A very serious allergic reaction to this drug is rare.
 However, seek immediate medical attention if you notice any of the following symptoms of a serious allergic reaction: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.